How to Build a Rollercoaster in Minecraft

 Sadly though, we cannot make our rollercoaster have vertical loops, but I’ll show you how to still make a fun ride nonetheless.

-To start off your rollercoaster use regular Rails on the ground or a small platform.
+To start off your rollercoaster use regular rails on the ground or a small platform.
 This will be the start of the ride as well as where you get in and out of your Minecart.
-Then, like with every good rollercoaster, we want to start an ascend.
+Then, like with every good rollercoaster, we want to start by ascending.

-The drop I line with Powered Rails so that the Cart goes as fast as it can.
-The rest of the ride will alternate between normal and Powered Rails.
+The drop I will line with powered rails so that the cart goes as fast as it can.
+The rest of the ride will alternate between normal and powered rails.
 I don’t want the Cart to go too fast and the ride to end too soon.

 Make it as long and wild as you wish and play around to your hearts content!